Search results for

 The Vantrue N5 comes with two units, each with two cameras.
 The front one covers both the front view and the front cabin.
 The rear one covers the rear part of the cabin, as well as priding a look behind the vehicle’s exterior.
 The primary camera can record at 1,944p, while all others capture video at 1,080p.
 All record at 30fps.
 The main front unit also features a 3.19-inch screen.

-The main front sensor is a Sony STARVIS 2 IMX675, which also supports a wide dynamic range, giving you a good view of the car’s front even in the dark.
+The primary front sensor is a Sony STARVIS 2 IMX675, which also supports a wide dynamic range, giving you a good view of the car’s front even in the dark.
 Additionally, the front and rear cabin cameras have IR night vision.

 Extra features include voice commands, an optional wireless controller, dual-band Wi-Fi, parking security with motion/collision detection, 10-second prerecording, and GPS location logging.
 It’s the full package!